alaeddine-abbagh/Ala_bot/chainlit.md

-# Welcome to AIR-Tech Chatbot! 🚀🤖
+# Welcome to AirTech bot! 🚀🤖

-# Welcome to Your AI Assistant 👋

 Hello!
-I'm your AI assistant, here to help you with document analysis and answering questions.
+I'm AirTech bot, your AI assistant, here to help you with document analysis and answering questions.
 I'm designed to be user-friendly and efficient, even if you don't have a technical background.

 ## How to use this chatbot: